mikeizbicki/cmc-csci040/week_04/README.md

 $ python3 -m youtube_dl https://www.youtube.com/watch?v=dQw4w9WgXcQ
 ```
 then the script will download WarGames onto your computer.
-If those links don't get WarGames vidoe for you, then [click here](#rickrolled) for debugging.
+If those links don't get WarGames video for you, then [click here](#rickrolled) for debugging help.

 Scripts generally provide detailed help that tells you how to use the command if you pass the `--help` flag.
 If you run